Retaining Wall Calculator

 What do the main Retaining Wall Calculator inputs mean?

-Wall length and height: the finished face size of the retaining wall.
-Block size: the face length and height of one wall block.
+Wall length and height: the finished face size of the retaining wall, measured before adding hidden buried courses or curves.
+Block size: the visible face length and height of one segmental wall block from the supplier label or product sheet.
 Cap length: the length of one cap block along the top of the wall.
-Base depth and width: the gravel trench dimensions used for the base estimate.
+Base depth and width: the compacted gravel trench dimensions used for the base estimate, not the drainage stone behind the wall.
+Waste percent: extra blocks and gravel for cuts, broken units, end pieces, curves, base cleanup, and small measuring errors.

 How should I read the Retaining Wall Calculator answer?